donghyunlee-daniel/Aeon-s-End-Shuffler/README.md

  ## Workflow
  - Relic -> Spell -> Gem -> Relic result -> Spell result -> Gem result -> Final result

+ ## Needs to be improved
+ - When cardcost is clicked, card choose should be default to 1